EliottClavier/T-NSA-700/readme.md

 2. To deploy your application, create a release based on a tag named following the expression `/^d+\.\d+\.\d+/` (like "4.2.3").
 The CD jobs in the pipeline will then send the build artifacts to the Nexus server (nexus.epitech-projects.me).
 4. The Ansible playbook will retrieve the artifacts and deploy the application to the configured hosts.

-### Additional Steps
-After the virtual machine (VM) supporting the Gitlab deployment runner is executed, run the following command in the terminal:

-ansible-playbook -i /etc/ansible/inventories/local/hosts /etc/ansible/playbooks/setup.yml

-### Rollback
+### Rollback to the previous version
 To revert to a previous version, manually trigger the last job in the release pipeline.

+### Rollback to a specific version
+To revert to a specific version, manually remove the release of the desired target version.
+Then, create a branch from the code present in the desired tag, then make a release from this branch.

 ### Conclusion
 This guide has provided a comprehensive explanation of the steps necessary to register and deploy your application on the Gitlab server.
 If you have any questions or issues, please reach out to the admin team for support.